 Most of my hobbies aren't nearly so manly.
 German and German-style board games, crafting, teaching and linguistics top the list, but other items like cooking, Swedish massage, the latest Bemani, social groups, poker and the like can get added to my perennially overbooked schedule at any time.
 My latest new language is Mandarin.

-as Wolfgang Kramer, Reiner Knizia, or Sid Sackson.
-The games generally take ninety
+Kramer, Reiner Knizia, or Sid Sackson.
+The games generally take

-me if you think you might like to be introduced to the hobby.
+groups, so message me if you think you might like to be introduced

 Crafting: I have done latch-hook, counted cross-stitch, painting ceramics, bitmaps and pixmaps, an OKC test (click on "tests" atop my profile to take the test yourself), and I have a matchstick lighthouse kit in the queue for when I finish my current project.
 Celtic knots are a motif throughout my art, especially the Caer Nichol, which appears in the first page of my OKC test.
 I used to belong to a weekly crafting group, but it was scattered to the four winds by entropy.
 Now I'm part of a monthly group, but I need a little more frequency than that.
 I'm still looking to join something in this area.